wing5wong/artisan-whs-static/source/_news/Whanganui High School News - March 2019.blade.md

 <li>Ask a teacher at parent-teacher- student conferences what we can do for you</li>
 <li>Ring and speak with one of our He Kahukura team.&nbsp;</li>
 </ul>
-<p>With you and your child we can encourage success<strong> </strong>for your child by using korero and a <em>WhÄnau Education Action Plan. </em>&nbsp;The He Kahukura team, teachers or Deans can take steps to set up successful ways for whÄnau and staff to work together with a focus on student learning, behaviour and engagement.</p>
+<p>With you and your child we can encourage success<strong> </strong>for your child by using korero and a <em>Whānau Education Action Plan. </em>&nbsp;The He Kahukura team, teachers or Deans can take steps to set up successful ways for whānau and staff to work together with a focus on student learning, behaviour and engagement.</p>
-<p><em>WhÄnau Education Action Plans </em>provide opportunities for all akonga.<em> </em>When as whÄnau you share your plans for education success we are more likely to achieve student goals collectively.
+<p><em>Whānau Education Action Plans </em>provide opportunities for all akonga.<em> </em>When as whānau you share your plans for education success we are more likely to achieve student goals collectively.
 Our focus is to meet the needs of all of our rangitahi.
-We want to ensure that NgÄ iwi learners achieve success as NgÄ Iwi.
+We want to ensure that Ngā iwi learners achieve success as Ngā Iwi.
 We need your support to do this.</p>
 <p>We value and continue to develop our Partnership between local iwi and kura.
 Whanganui High School also works collaboratively between each Secondary kura, sharing our journeys, successes and best practice.&nbsp;</p>
 <p align="center"><em>Naku te rourou nau te rourou ka ora ai te iwi<br /></em><em>With your basket and my basket the people will live<br /></em><em>(insert Photo with caption WHS Kahukura team)</em><strong>&nbsp;</strong></p>
 <p><strong><span style="text-decoration: underline;">PB4L (Positive Behaviour for Learning)</span></strong></p>